zzh362/CRPS-D/README.md

-# DMPR-PS
+# SS-PSD

-This is the implementation of [DMPR-PS](https://github.com/Teoge/DMPR-PS/blob/master/DMPR-PS.pdf) using PyTorch.
+This is the implementation of SS-PSD using PyTorch based on [DMPR-PS](https://github.com/Teoge/DMPR-PS/blob/master/DMPR-PS.pdf).

 Add slant support and change model output layer